 We next show how to build a Pacman-like game controlled using the accelerometer (the angle of the device).
 Only one part of the game field is visible on the screen, so the camera (viewpoint) needs to follow the player.
 The player moves in the labyrinth, and needs to eat all food chunks without touching any of the enemies.
-We will introduce three enemies; if they touch the player, the player lose a life.
+We will introduce three enemies; if they touch the player, the player loses a life.
 After losing four lives, the game is lost.
-The player can win by eating all food chunks
+The player wins by eating all food chunks.

-We will create the game logic from scratch, specifying that the player should go through black walls, eat the chunk, and when the enemy should go through the chunk and make the player loose a life.
+We create the game logic from scratch, specifying that the player should be able to pass through black walls, eat the chunks, and indicating when the enemy should pass through the chunks and when they make the player lose a life.
+The steps are as follows.

-1. Create a yellow circle for a player, a red circle for an enemy, a yellow circle for a food chunk, a brown rectangle for a wall and a black rectangle for "home" (a wall through which the player can go, but not the enemies).
-Add two numbers, one to 0 to count the number of chunks eaten, and the other to 4 to count the number of lives.
-Set the speed of the player and the enemy to the right.
+Create a yellow circle for a player, a red circle for an enemy, a yellow circle for a food chunk, a brown rectangle for a wall and a black rectangle for "home" (a wall through which the player can go, but not the enemies).
+Add two numbers, set one to 0 to count the number of chunks eaten, and the other one to 4 to count the number of lives.
+Set the initial speed of the player and the enemy.

 - 2. Start the game.
-After a few seconds, pause it again. - 3.
-The player bounced against the black wall.
+After a few seconds, pause it. - 3.
+Suppose the player, undesirably, bounces against the black rectangle.
 Press the event menu, select the collision, and press on the button to remove the collision.
-Now the player goes through the black wall.
+Now the player passes through the black wall.
 Follow similar steps to remove the collision between the enemy and the food chunk.

-4. The player collides with the food.
+4. Next, observe that the player collides with the food.
 Select an instance of this collision, choose an action that the objects should go through each other but the collision is recorded, augment the score from 0 to 1, and move the food away from the visible part of the screen.